Choosing A Dog Groomer

 However, if you've never owned a dog before, or you're an experienced pet owner but you've never used a groomer before, you may be a little uncertain about where to begin!

-Ideally, make an appointment to visit their premises without your pet to allow you the opportunity to have a look around, ask a few questions, and to get to know them a little.
+Make an appointment to visit their premises without your Cocker to allow you the opportunity to have a look around, ask a few questions, and to get to know them a little.

-Not all dog groomers are suitably experienced in grooming Cocker Spaniels, so it's important to find out as much as possible about them if you are going to entrust your pet to them.
+Not all groomers are suitably experienced in grooming Cocker Spaniels, so it's important to find out as much as possible about them if you're going to entrust your precious Cocker to them.

-There are a few basic questions you should ask when you first make contact.
-I recommend you at least ask the following:
+There are a few basic questions you should ask when you first make contact and I recommend you at least ask the following:

 • Find out how many years they've been grooming, and what specific experience they have with the Cocker Spaniel breed.

-• Ask what's included in the standard grooming package, and ask how much it costs.
+• Ask what's included in the standard grooming package, (for example, are the dog's nails cut) and ask how much it costs.

 • Ask how your Spaniel will be dried, for example, will he be air-dried or will he be put into a crate to dry off?
-Ask how often they check their wards to prevent overheating whilst being blow-dried.
+If they're dried in another room, ask how often they're checked to prevent overheating whilst being blow-dried.

-• Inquire about hand stripping.
-I strongly advise hand stripping your Spaniel so that he retains his beautifully, glossy top coat - please note, you should hand strip your pet if you intend to show him.
+• Ask about about hand stripping.
+I strongly advise hand stripping your Spaniel so that he retains his beautifully glossy top coat.
+You should, of course, have your Cocker hand stripped if you intend to show him.

 • Ask what other services they offer and their prices.